Proving Lost Income or Earning Capacity

 If you are injured because someone else is careless and does not share the road safely, you may be able to seek compensation from them.
-The Law Office of Doug Goyen's personal injury attorney in Dallas can assist you in fighting to maximize your recovery.
+The Law Office of Doug Goyen's personal injury attorney can assist you in fighting to maximize your recovery.
 If you need to speak to a lost earning capacity lawyer in Dallas, we can help.

 A large percentage of auto accidents result in lost income.
 A person is injured, unable to work, and thus loses time and pay from that work.
 This is just one of many reasons why people are entitled to compensation after being injured in an accident.
 For over 23 years, the Law Office of Doug Goyen has handled personal injury cases.
 We will begin working on your case right away, providing expertise and strong representation.
 Call us at (972) 599 4100 for a free case review.